desultory/ugrd/readme.md

 ### Hostonly mode

+The `hostonly` boolean must be set to use the `lsmod` and `lspci` kmod options, as well as `validation` mode.

+It can be forced at runtime with `--hostonly` and disabled with `--no-hostonly`.

+### Validation mode

-UGRD hostonly mode attempts to verify that the generated initramfs will work on the system creating it.
-This is enabled by default.
+The `validate` option is set by default and attempts to verify that the generated initramfs will work on the system creating it.

-It can be forced at runtime with `--hostonly` and disabled with `--nohostonly`.
+It can be forced at runtime with `--validate` and disabled with `--no-validate`.

 ## Runtime usage